Cireson/RemoteSupportEventLogCustomAction/README.md

 ## How to Install

+> As of Remote Support version _%%_ we can make use of the Remote Support Operations feature.
+Make sure to have at least this version installed when uploading the custom extension.

-In order to test this demo extension we need to have installed a Remote Support instance with version: _Remote-Support-5.6.0-alpha-CustomActi0203_.
-Once you have the Remote Support platform running, we need to make sure we have the Remote Support Operations feature enabled.
+As a pre-requisite we only need to make sure the Remote Support platform is running and the Remote Support Operations feature set is enabled.

 ## Enabling Remote Support Operations Feature